pubkey/rxdb/docs-src/plugins.md

     }
 })

-// Afterwards you can use theses options in your plugin.
+// Afterwards you can use these options in your plugin.

 collection.options.foo(); // 'bar'
 ```